TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 ## High Range Scrollbars

 Native browser scrollbars have limited precision.
-So why not implement my own custom scrollbar that can use all the precision available with JavaScript's 64 bit floating point numbers?
+So why not implement my own custom scrollbar that can use all the precision available with JavaScript's 64-bit floating point numbers?
 The [consensus](https://stackoverflow.com/questions/72001508/custom-scrollbar-packages-react) seems to be that it's really hard.
 You need to try and match the look and feel of the native scrollbars across the major browsers on desktop and mobile platforms.
-You need to support all the standard ways of interacting: mouse, mouse wheel, keyboard.
+You need to support all the standard ways of interacting: mouse, mouse wheel, keyboard, touch.
 You need to ensure that your control will be as accessible as the native one.

 So hard, that I haven't found a single fully custom scrollbar.
 There are [lots](https://making.close.com/posts/introducting-react-custom-scroller-component) [of](https://github.com/sakhnyuk/rc-scrollbars) [custom](https://www.npmjs.com/package/react-scrollbars-custom) [scrollbars](https://www.npmjs.com/package/react-custom-scrollbars-2) out there but they all take one of two approaches.
 The simplest approach is to use [CSS styling](https://css-tricks.com/the-current-state-of-styling-scrollbars-in-css/) to alter the look of the native scrollbar.
 There are full featured browser specific extensions for webkit based browsers (e.g. Chrome and Safari), or more limited official standards (e.g. Firefox).